 FY 2013 is the year when, as a system, students began contributing a higher amount to the universities' operating costs than the Legislature.
+FY 2017 and 2018 were the peak years for student tuition supporting the university operations at 56 percent.
 This comparison varies for each university, but this phenomenon is driven largely by the University of Kansas and Kansas State University which together consistently contribute approximately 73 percent of total system tuition revenues.

 The Board's recent approach has been to set tuition and fee rates for each state university that reflects each university's mission, program offerings, geographic locations, competitive environments, level of state support and other considerations.
 In recent years, the universities sustained reductions to their State General Fund appropriations.
 Tuition increases, although not intended to make up for those reductions, have clearly served to mitigate the financial dilemma created by the budget cuts.
+Per Board policy, the Board delegates to the chief executive officer of each institution the authority to establish user and administrative fees where the increase does not generate revenues in excess of \$250,000 annually.